Destination Guide

 Taipei Travel’s wider material also makes it easy to stretch outward toward places like Beitou without turning the whole trip into long-distance transit.

-The point is not that Taipei must be rigidly scheduled.
-The point is that it gets much easier once each day has a transport logic.
+The point isn’t that Taipei needs a rigid schedule—the point is that everything gets easier once each day has its own transport logic.

 Official help exists where visitors actually need it

-That means practical help is available where questions usually arise:
+That means practical help is available right where questions usually pop up:

-It is a small but useful sign that Taipei is built with first-time visitors in mind.
+It’s a small but useful sign that Taipei is designed with first-time visitors in mind.

 Realistic expectations and what to double-check